Learning and Sharing

 xg4JxLr1vMe7E2S4KGaUs9asFHjYlf1sk5AeWzadlTaRcEkMRCdB444ecxg8

-6. Make sure to copy the Client Secret value and store it securely.
+6. Be sure to copy the Client Secret value and keep it stored safely.

-Note Note: You can only view client secret values right after they are created, so make sure to save them before you leave the page.
+Note Note: Client secret values are only visible immediately after creation, so be sure to save them before navigating away from the page.

 1lpHcdCaGv5cf9Bj4F02mArs8mTF469qsMm2180aeV2lYrkcXFKNq9ysxCO0